 6. Great Ocean Road

-Undoubtedly the ultimate #1 Australian road trip, the Great Ocean Road runs 234 kilometers along Victoria’s rugged coastline.
+Undoubtedly the ultimate #1 Australian road trip, the Great Ocean Road runs 234 kilometres along Victoria’s rugged coastline.
 From Torquay all the way to Warrnambool, the highway passes some of the country’s biggest natural attractions including The Twelve Apostles, Loch Ard Gorge, London Arch and the Grotto.

 7. Aurora Australis in Tasmania

 Yes, you’ve probably heard of The Northern Lights but did you know we’ve got our own natural light phenomena in Australia known as the Aurora Australis.
 Swirling colours of green and purple, this light show can be seen at the most southern tip of Victoria but the best vantage points are in Tasmania.
-Here you can see the Southern Lights all year round but its most bright and beautiful during the winter months.
+Here you can see the Southern Lights all year round but it's most bright and beautiful during the winter months.